 It is this chapter that the above text is derived from.
 The graphic at the beginning of this post comes from this chapter and serves to illustrate the three great mysteries I think about.
 The graphic provides me with a synthesis of the three great mysteries.
 The rest of the chapter deals with the idea of 'mathematical truth'.
 Notable takeaways:

 Mathematics itself indeed seems to have a robustness that goes far beyond what any individual mathematician is capable of perceiving.
-Those who work in this subject, whether they are acti8vely engaged in mathematical research or just using results that have been obtained by others, usually feel that they are merely exploreres in a world that lies far beyond themselves - a world which possesses an objectivity that transcends mere opinion, be that opinion their own or the surmise of others, no matter how expert those others might be.
+Those who work in this subject, whether they are actively engaged in mathematical research or just using results that have been obtained by others, usually feel that they are merely explorers in a world that lies far beyond themselves - a world which possesses an objectivity that transcends mere opinion, be that opinion their own or the surmise of others, no matter how expert those others might be.

 It may be helpful if I put the case for the actual existence of the Platonic world in a different form.
 What I mean by this 'existence' is really just the objectivity of mathematical truth.
 Platonic existence, as I see it, refers to the existence of an objective external standard that is not dependent upon our individual opinions nor upon our particular culture.
 Such 'existence' could also refer to things other than mathematics, such as to morality or aesthetics, but I am here concerned just with mathematical objectivity, which seems to be a much clearer issue.